FIX94/triforce-header-patcher/README.md

 # Usage
 Grab the [TriHdrPatcher.exe](bin/TriHdrPatcher.exe?raw=true).
 Drag and drop whatever file you might have into the executable.
+If they are still in MAME CHD/BIN format make sure to use [triforce-iso-extract](https://github.com/FIX94/triforce-iso-extract) on them first.
 The tool will inform you if the file has a known SHA1, will fix some known dump errors and of course set a nice header for your loader.
+If you are using Nintendont as loader you can rename your patched file to game.iso afterwards.
 As of right now the following games will get these IDs and game titles:
 GFZJ8P - F-Zero AX
 GGPE01 - Mario Kart Arcade GP